General Tech & Marketplaces

 • Series B $112M (2011); Series C/D $650M (2013–14); 2020 debt + equity → IPO 2020.

-References: Company site · S‑1 (SEC) · Sequoia seed story · Silver Lake financing
+References: Company sitearrow-up-right · S‑1 (SEC)arrow-up-right · Sequoia seed storyarrow-up-right · Silver Lake financingarrow-up-right

 Bootstrapped code hosting that hit break‑even by 2010 and later exceeded ~$200M ARR by 2017; took one $100M round to scale enterprise before a $7.5B acquisition (2018).